SUV catches fire after accident in UP's Bareilly, eight charred to death | Business

 Eight people, including a child, were charred to death in their SUV after it was hit by an oncoming truck and caught fire in this Uttar Pradesh district, police said on Sunday.

-The accident occurred late on Saturday near the Dubhaura village on the Bareilly-Nainital Road, they added.
+The accident occurred late on Saturday near the Dubhaura village in Bhojipura area on the Bareilly-Nainital Road, they added.

 By the time the police reached the spot, the SUV was engulfed by the flames, the police said.